!!!!! If you take a 3rd party converted car to Volvo for software updates, it will undo the conversion !!!!!!

 Sensus Connect Sat Nav – You can fit a UK IHU However if you want, you can disable ITP security With vdash (CEM PIN REQUIRED, excludes V40*) and then fit a UK IHU.
 This is dependent of course on you telling the car it should have a Europe nav unit in the earlier conversion processes.
 All sensus connect cars should allow map updates by USB out of the box.

-Vdash have a procedure for this document here, but I have NEVER got it to work on a jap spec car and it does not exist at all on V40’s.
-The menus that Vdash say to choose are simply not there.
-See this guide here, maybe it works on USA spec imports or something like that, but not on Japanese cars in my experience.
+Vdash have a procedure for this document here, but I have only seen it work once on a jap spec car and it does not exist at all on V40’s.
+The menus that Vdash say to choose are simply not ALL there on the majority of cars i’ve seen.
+See this guide here, maybe it works on USA spec imports or something like that, but not on most Japanese cars in my experience.

 *V40 – Vdash can disable ITP security if you can provide the Immobiliser pin code.
 Vdash cannot calculate the immob pin for a V40, but can do all other P3 models.